Aqeel Karim Dhedhi

-Aqeel Karim Dhedhi (عقیل کریم ڈھیڈی; born 18 July 1957) is a Pakistani business tycoon and stock trader who is the chairman of the AKD Group.
+Aqeel Karim Dhedhi (عقیل کریم ڈھیڈی; born 18 July 1957) is a prominent Pakistani businessman and stock trader who is the chairman of the AKD Group.

 Early life and career

 Dhedhi was born into a Kutiyana Memon family who migrated to Pakistan in 1947 from Junagadh.
 His father, Haji Abdul Karim Dhedhi, founded AKD Group.
-He completed his schooling at Karachi and began his career by taking part in export business with his brother.
-He started cotton business projects when he was in seventh class.
+He completed his schooling at Karachi and began his career by taking part in the export business with his brother.
+He started cotton business projects when he was in seventh grade.
 He started trading at Karachi Stock Exchange (KSE) in 1976.
-In 1984, he built his own office in Karachi Stock Exchange.
-He became a stokebroker in 1986.
-He served on the board of the KSE in 1996, 1997, 1999 and 2001.
+In 1984, he built his own office at the Karachi Stock Exchange and became a stocks broker in 1986.
+He served on the board of the KSE in 1996, 1999 and 2001.

-In November 2013, Aqeel Karim Dhedhi laid down the foundation stone of new building of Karachi Stock Exchange (KSE).
+In November 2013, Dhedhi laid down the foundation stone of the new KSE building.

 Awards and recognition

-Dhedhi was awarded the "Sitara-e-Esaar" by then president Gen. Pervez Musharraf for his services during the devastating earthquake that hit the northern areas of Pakistan in October 2005.
-He has also been awarded honorary PhD (Honoris Cause) degrees by private institutes like Biztek Institute of Higher Education and the Indus Institute of Higher Education.
+Dhedhi was awarded the "Sitara-e-Esaar" by then president Gen. Pervez Musharraf for his services during the devastating October 2005 earthquake that hit the northern areas of Pakistan.

-On 23 March 2019, Aqeel Karim Dhedhi was among the few Pakistanis who were awarded with Sitara-i-Imtiaz for their matchless services to the nation.
+On 23 March 2019, Dhedhi was among the Pakistanis who were awarded the Sitara-i-Imtiaz for their services to the nation.

 Charity work

-Dhedhi is involved with groups including community based assistance, health services, leadership development of deserving younger generation, and women empowerment.
-He is a trustee and member of the Board of Directors of The Shaukat Khanum Cancer Hospital; The Indus Hospital; World Memon Organization and the Resource Development Committee of Agha Khan University Hospital.
+Dhedhi is involved with groups that include community-based assistance, health services, leadership development for the deserving younger generation, and women's empowerment.
+He is a trustee and member of the board of directors of Shaukat Khanum Cancer Hospital, the Indus Hospital, World Memon Organization, and the Resource Development Committee of Agha Khan University Hospital.